Donnie/hetzner-traefik/README.md

 ### Cleanup

-Minikube can be cleaned up by just running `./cleanup.sh`
+The app along with Minikube can be cleaned up by just running `./cleanup.sh`